peter-mghendi/cloakroom/README.md

 In the directory defined by `CLOAKROOM_WARDROBE`.
 If it’s missing, Cloakroom exits with an error.

 **2. Can I use private GitHub Repos or GitHub Enterprise?**
 For now, Cloakroom focuses on public GitHub releases.
-Other hosts might work if they follow a similar releases structure.
+Other hosts (e.g. Gitea) might work if they follow a similar releases structure.

 **3. What happens if the JAR already exists?**
 By default, Cloakroom skips it.
 Use `--force` to overwrite or `--clean` to remove existing files before fetching.